dafer45/TBTK/doc/InstallationInstructions.md

 ======

 # System requirements {#SystemRequirements}
-In order to install TBTK, the following software and libraries must be installed on the system
+In order to install TBTK, the following software must be installed on the system.
 | Required software | Further information  |
 |-------------------|----------------------|
 | git               | https://git-scm.com/ |
 | CMake             | https://cmake.org    |

+The following libraries are also required.
+If you are unsure whether the libraries are installed or not, you can proceed with the installation as described below.
+If these libraries are missing, the call to *cmake* will fail with an error message that tells that one or both of these are missing.
 | Required libraries | Further information               |
 |--------------------|-----------------------------------|
 | BLAS               | http://www.netlib.org/blas        |
 | LAPACK             | http://www.netlib.org/lapack      |

 ## Optional requirements
-Additional features will also be available if one or more of the following libraries are installed
+Additional features will also be available if one or more of the following libraries are installed.
 | Optional libraries | Further information                         |
 |--------------------|---------------------------------------------|
 | ARPACK             | http://www.caam.rice.edu/software/ARPACK    |